Eterea/blender/docs/addons.md

 >This is a vast compilation with **add-ons, custom nodes and other resources**.
 Here I track what I have installed on my computers (a Mac for work and a WindowsPC for rendering) - I also save a link to other interesting stuff “to consider”, just in case that I need it in the future.

 > The emojis 🔴 or 🟠 means, pending to *INSTALL* or *UPDATE* on my Windows machine.
 I usually work on a daily basis on a Mac, using Win just for rendering.

+> The emoji 🟢 is a call *TO TEST* this add-on as soon as possible.

 > *TO DO:* Install Blender **5.2** on my Windows Computer and update all add-ons and keymaps